appserver-io/appserver/_docs/servlet-engine.md

 server starts.
 When we handle the request later, we only need to resolve the translation from the array with the resources by its key.

-> You can get major performance improvements, letting the application server do CPU expensive functionality
+> You can get major performance improvements by letting the application server do CPU expensive functionality
 > during startup.
 Keep in mind, that you get a copy of the servlet when the `doGet()` method is invoked.
-> Therefor it doesn't make sense to write data to members there because it will be not available in the next
+> Therefore, it does not make sense to write data to members because it will be not available in the next
-> request!
+> request.

 ## Passing data from a configuration